 London’s east borough certainly has a lot to offer.
-Amongst the hearty bars, handfuls of delicious restaurants and generous helpings of edgy things to do, we’ve found 7 seriously good reasons to visit the happening hotspot that’s Hackney.
+Amongst Hackney’s wonderful pubs, handfuls of delicious restaurants and generous helpings of edgy things to do, we’ve found 7 seriously good reasons to visit the happening hotspot that’s Hackney.

 1. Hang out at CRATE Brewery and Pizzeria

 Located in the effortlessly edgy Queen’s Yard just a short 3 minute walk from Hackney Wick Station, CRATE is a thrifty Londoner’s paradise.
 The entire venue has a delightfully shabby-chic feel to it with recycled railway sleepers and ladders making up the bar and rusty bed springs transformed into the light fixtures.
 As you might assume from it’s ‘brewery’ title, CRATE has a massively impressive range of beers including the marvellous concoction that is champagne beer – a hybrid beer with a delicious hint of bubbly!
 CRATE also serves up cheesy oven-baked pizzas, including spicy salami and Moroccan Lamb.
 Joined with the buzzy bar/club/music venue Mick’s Garage next door and backing out onto the gorgeous River Lea lined with picturesque canal boats, CRATE is GREAT indeed!